 Introduction

 During last decades, functions, quality, and cost were the unique aspects considered in products/processes design.
-Now the sensibility of consumers toward green products and process, and the governors’ directives oblige companies to consider environmental factors during product/process design stage.
+Now the sensibility of consumers toward green products and process, and the governors’ directives oblige companies to consider Ecodesign.
+It is defined an approach to design of a product with special consideration for the environmental impacts of the product during its whole lifecycle.

 Different approaches have been performed in order to face the environmental problems.
 The first one is the so-called “Pipe and chimney solutions”, in which the dangerous emissions were moved away from inhabited zones.
 With the progress of the urbanization, and due to the impossibility to move the dangerous emission away, they were treated with filters and with the so called ”End of Pipe Solutions”.
 The processes were less dangerous because the direct emissions to the environment are less, but they produced a great amount of waste.
 The following step was to implement cleaner and more efficient production processes in order to decrease the used resources and the discards.
 Actually the tendency is to make innovation adopting “Product Oriented Solutions”, considering the whole life cycle of a product.
 Adverse impact on the environment can indeed occurs in any life cycle stage, as material extraction, manufacturing, use, distribution and end of life.

 So, companies needs to analyze and evaluate the impact of products during their entire life cycle (Tsai, Lee et al. 2011).
-Especially for SMEs that is a time consuming and expensive activity, and it generally requires very specific competences, often extern to the company self.
+Especially for small medium enterprises (SMEs) that is a time consuming and expensive activity, and it generally requires very specific competences, often extern to the company self.

 Moreover companies have to quickly improve or develop new products with less environmental load, but although at the state of the art many systems are present for supporting SMEs to make green products, they are still too abstract for a direct and easily application (Crals and Vereeck 2005).